 - Learn to cite and document sources

-- Practice strategies for proofreading and editing
+- Practice strategies for revising, editing, and proofreading

 - Learn to correct errors in grammar, punctuation, and mechanics